obyteorg/new-obyteorg/docroot/user/pages/06.faq/_article/article.md

     <p>First, make sure you have the latest version of the wallet.
 If it prompts you to replace order
     providers/witnesses on startup, you should replace any old addresses as you might not be able to transact from light wallets if your list of Order Providers differs too much from the hub that your wallet is connected to.
-    If you still experience problems, head over to the <a target="_blank" href="https://discord.obyte.org">Obyte Discord</a> and provide details of the problem in the #helpdesk channel.</p>
+    If you still experience problems, head over to the <a target="_blank" rel="noopener" href="https://discord.obyte.org">Obyte Discord</a> and provide details of the problem in the #helpdesk channel.</p>
 </div>

 <div class="white-block">